stepancar/articles/articles/color-channel-mapping/src/index.md

 <iframe src="./svg-based-animation/index.html"></iframe>

-Designers can mark elements so that we can know which color number from the palette corresponds to each element.
+Designers can mark elements so that we know which color from the palette corresponds to each element.
+For example:
-For example like this:

 ```xml
 <?xml version="1.0"?>